missmariss31/VisualizeData/README.md

 ## Summary

-My data visualization created using d3, dimple.js, was created using a portion of the [Prosper Loan Dataset]('https://www.kaggle.com/jschnessl/prosperloans/data').
+My data visualization built using d3, dimple.js, was created using a portion of the [Prosper Loan Dataset]('https://www.kaggle.com/jschnessl/prosperloans/data').
 I extracted all of the loans with 'BorrowerState' equal to 'WI', as Wisconsin is my home state.
-My goal was to show the change in the number of people with each type of credit as interest rates rise, thus revealing a trend toward more people with bad/poor credit as the interest rate rises.
+My goal was to show the change in the number of people with each type of credit as interest rates rise, thus revealing that Wisconsinites with Good/Excellent credit are more likely to get lower rates.
+Showing each group by term adds more detail to the narrative, as 36 month terms are more common and rates may differ depending on the term.

 ## Design

 I originally thought I'd use a bubble plot, showing various sized circles for each of the three loan terms.
 The chart looked a bit cluttered to me and didn't look like the best way to visualize drastic changes in number of people per group.
 The bar chart looked much better and the animation gave me just what I was looking for.
 It was easy to interpret and had a clear 'story' to tell.
 When designing the bar chart, I started out by including the 'Term' variable within the x-axis.
 But, that took away from the story I was trying to tell and kept the viewers eyes on the difference between loan terms instead of what should be an obvious trend between credit type and interest rates.

-After getting some feedback, I changed a few more things...
+After getting further feedback, I changed my barplot to a dodged bar plot in order to give the viewer a way to compair each rate group side by side.
+I also added interaction capabilities to engage the viewer as they reveal that only borrowers with Good/Excellent credit get the best/lowest rates, and those with Bad credit are going to get the higher rates.

 ## Feedback and Improvements